luisarizmendi/rhem-demo/docs/04-demo-script.md

    - Accept enrollment

 3. **Wait for drift detection**:
-   - **Wait time**: ~2:30 minutes
    - Explain drift detection process
-   - Show configuration status updates
+   - Explain tahat full configuration takes several minutes (~6.5 minutes) because it needs to download some container images for the APPs
-   - Full configuration takes several minutes, so it is better to move on to the next demo step while waiting.
+   - Move on to the next demo step while device is updating.

 ![step 3](step-3.png)